zopencommunity/meta/docs/Guides/Testing.md

 ### Environment

-The z/OS Open Tools CI/CD pipeline leverages Wazi as a Service instances to be able to build, test, and deploy ported packages to Github Releases.
+The Zopen Community CI/CD pipeline leverages Wazi as a Service instances to be able to build, test, and deploy ported packages to Github Releases.

-### z/OS Open Tools Github Actions
+### Zopen Community Github Actions

-z/OS Open Tools ports take advantage of Github Actions to be able to build and test project changes directly on our CI/CD z/OS machines.
-The [build and test](https://github.com/ZOSOpenTools/meta/blob/main/.github/workflows/build_and_test.yml) job triggers a build on Jenkins and reports the status and test results back.
+Zopen Community ports take advantage of Github Actions to be able to build and test project changes directly on our CI/CD z/OS machines.
+The [build and test](https://github.com/zopen-community/meta/blob/main/.github/workflows/build_and_test.yml) job triggers a build on Jenkins and reports the status and test results back.
 If the Github Action is triggered on a Pull Request, then a status check is created to represent the status of the build and test job.
 Is is strong recommended that you wait for a green status before merging in your approved Pull Request.

 Additionally, each port has its own github workflow in place, which calls the build and test job.
-For example, metaport has the following [workflow](https://github.com/ZOSOpenTools/metaport/blob/main/.github/workflows/build_and_test.yml), which triggers the build and test job to be executed on specific events, including on opened or updated pull requests and on the comment '/run tests'.
+For example, metaport has the following [workflow](https://github.com/zopen-community/metaport/blob/main/.github/workflows/build_and_test.yml), which triggers the build and test job to be executed on specific events, including on opened or updated pull requests and on the comment '/run tests'.
 It also speficies which files to ignore.

 #### What to do when there are issues